-Contrast between a Cepheid and its companion strongly depends on the pulsational phase of the Cepheid and is bigger when the Cepheid is brighter.
-If the Cepheid is observed at a random phase, an additional statistical error should be added to the error budget of the contrast value. $V$-band contrasts in Tab. \ref{tab:mwcep} were calculated from Cepheid magnitudes averaged over their pulsational cycles. $H$-band contrasts were either calculated from random-phase observation or averaged over a couple of observations, and therefore their errors might be underestimated.
+Contrast between a Cepheid and its companion strongly depends on the pulsation phase of the Cepheid and is bigger when the Cepheid is brighter.
+If the Cepheid is observed at a random phase, an additional statistical error should be added to the error budget of the contrast value. $V$-band contrasts in Table \ref{tab:mwcep} were calculated from Cepheid magnitudes averaged over their pulsation cycles. $H$-band contrasts were either calculated from random-phase observation or averaged over a couple of observations, and therefore their errors might be underestimated.

-The above relations offer a promising opportunity to estimate the mass ratios using just a single interferometric image, instead of a number of radial velocity measurements.
+The above relations offer a promising opportunity to estimate the mass ratios using just a single interferometric image, instead of a number of radial-velocity measurements.
 This method could be applied to very wide binaries, for which spectroscopic observations could take many years to complete.

-\subsection{Detection of Cepheid binaries above the period-luminosity relation}
+\subsection{Detection of Cepheid Binaries above the Period-Luminosity Relation}

-Following the hypothesis of \citet{pilecki21}, that Cepheids located well above the PLR are binaries, we reproduced their Fig. 3 using our synthetic population of LMC Cepheids (set D, IS: Anderson, SFH: Cepheids' ages) with binarity fraction of 100\%, meaning that every Cepheid has a companion.
-The total brightness of a binary was calculated as:
+Following the hypothesis of \citet{pilecki21}, that Cepheids located well above the PLR are binaries, we reproduced their Figure 3 using our synthetic population of LMC Cepheids (set D, IS: Anderson, SFH: Cepheids' ages) with a binarity fraction of 100\%, meaning that every Cepheid has a companion.
+The total brightness of a binary was calculated as follows:

 Peak-to-peak amplitude of a binary was calculated as a difference between the minimum and maximum brightness of a binary, $A_{\rm tot} = m_{\rm tot,\,min} - m_{\rm tot,\,max}$.
-Next, the relative pulsational amplitude with respect to the original pulsational amplitude of a single Cepheid was calculated as $100\% \times A_{\rm tot}/A_{\rm Cep}$.
-A relative amplitude of 100\% means that the extra light from the companion was negligible and the Cepheid retains its full amplitude, while relative amplitude of 0\% means that the Cepheid amplitude was completely diminished by the extra light from the companion.
+Next, the relative pulsation amplitude with respect to the original pulsation amplitude of a single Cepheid was calculated as $100\% \times A_{\rm tot}/A_{\rm Cep}$.
+A relative amplitude of 100\% means that the extra light from the companion was negligible, and the Cepheid retains its full amplitude, while a relative amplitude of 0\% means that the Cepheid amplitude was completely diminished by the extra light from the companion.